Blog Post

 Animal vs Plant-Based: Core differences

 Whey protein comes from milk during cheese-making, specifically from the liquid that separates from the curds.
 This dairy-based option naturally contains all nine essential amino acids your body can't produce.
-Whey proteins have about 43% essential amino acids, while most plant proteins range from 21-37%.
+Many single-source plant proteins are lower in one or more essential amino acids, but blends can improve completeness.

 Some plant proteins like soy and quinoa provide complete protein profiles.
-Others work together to create complementary amino acid profiles that match animal proteins with up to 98.8% similarity.
+Others work together to create complementary amino acid profiles that better match animal proteins.

 Processing Methods: Isolate, concentrate, and blends